 Weekend highlights: Don't blow all your vacation money on gambling.
 It's easy to get caught up in the excitement of (maybe) scoring a big jackpot, but if you're prone to rookie mistakes, stick to the penny slots.
 Speaking of mistakes... you'd be making one if you think everything in Vegas happens on the Strip.
 Make a detour Downtown where a new restaurant and nightlife boom is taking place.
 And if you need some peace and quiet, you're just a short drive away from the mountains of Red Rock Canyon, the water of Lake Mead... and whatever you may or may not find at Area 51. -- Robert Kachelriess, Thrillist Las Vegas contributor

 Don't leave without: Spending as much time as you can on the beach, or at the very least going out on the water.
-Miami is a lot more than just South Beach now, too; in a weekend you can see some of the best street art in the world in Wynwood, feel like you’re in another country in Little Havana (or, if you’re adventurous, Hialeah), and get a big-city experience among the steel-and-glass towers of Brickell.
+You can, by all means, do the South Beach thing, but there are plenty of worthwhile things to do here besides party: In a weekend, you can see some of the best street art in the world in Wynwood, feel like you're in another country in Little Havana (or, if you're adventurous, Hialeah), and get a big-city experience among the steel-and-glass towers of Brickell.

-Weekend highlights: The Miami you know from rap videos isn’t really accessible unless, well, you’re a rapper.
-So don’t think you’ll be making it rain at strip clubs and rolling around in a Bugatti all weekend.
-Come to Miami to enjoy some of the best food, nightlife, and beaches in America, and absolutely pack your wallet.
-Next to Manhattan it’s the most expensive place in country to party.
-But, hey, at least the beach is free. -- Matt Meltzer, staff writer
+Weekend highlights: The Miami you know from rap videos isn't really accessible unless, well, you're a rapper.
+So don't think you'll be making it rain at strip clubs and rolling around in a Bugatti all weekend.
+Come to Miami to enjoy some of the best food, nightlife, and beaches in America -- not to mention one of the country's most vibrant gay scenes -- and absolutely pack your wallet.
+Next to Manhattan, it's the most expensive place in the country to party; next to Vegas, it's probably one of the easiest places to get scammed, so know what mistakes to avoid before you go.
+All that said, you can still experience Miami like the locals do, and hey, at least the beach is free. -- Matt Meltzer, Thrillist contributor

 Don't leave without: Spending any time beyond King St. Sure, the main drag is fantastic -- but so is pretty much every other part of town.
 Go to Battery Park, down at the peninsula’s point, and take in the view of Fort Sumter while kicking back under century-old oaks.
 Go east to the water and scope the Ravenel Bridge from the warehouse district, one of Charleston’s fast-developing neighborhoods.
 Hop a cab north to Edmund’s Oast, one of the finest beer bars in the whole damn country.
 You could spend the weekend on King St and be perfectly happy, but it’s just a small slice of Charleston.
 You’ll be glad you ventured away from it.

-Don't leave without: Swimming in Barton Springs, eating your weight in brisket, two-stepping unironically, and finding a new favorite band
+Don't leave without: Swimming in Barton Springs, eating your weight in brisket, two-stepping unironically, wandering the coolest neighborhoods, and finding a new favorite band

 Weekend highlights: Jaded old Austinites bemoan the fact that the city has become a revolving door of festival-goers, conference attendees, and bachelor party hooligans, but the reason Austin's tourist economy has flourished in such a sometimes-frustrating manner is because it's just such a damn nice place to spend the weekend.
-Its reputations as both the live music and barbecue capital of the world is well founded: you'll find a dozen barbecue places that out-smoke most other major cities, and the wealth of local musical talent on any given night put even huge cities like New York or LA to shame.
+Its reputation as both the live music and barbecue capital of the world is well-founded: You'll find a dozen barbecue places that out-smoke most other major cities, and the wealth of local musical talent on any given night put even huge cities like New York or LA to shame.

-Aside from barbecue, the food scene runs the gamut from chicken trailers to tweezer cuisine and approaches each style with a scrappy nature that you don't see in more-established food cities.
-Beer fans will find a six-pack of fantastic breweries worth visiting, the cocktail scene is on the serious come-up, there's no better place for sloppy bar-crawling outside of New Orleans or Memphis, and you can (and will) two-step with either a 75-year-old cowboy or a 25-year-old bearded dreamboat.
-In terms of non-gluttonous options, there's a few solid historical stops to fill in the daytime hours (the state capitol building and LBJ Museum), but every minute not spent eating or drinking should probably be spent submerged in Austin's antidote to triple-digit summer heat, Barton Springs. -- Dan Gentile, staff writer
+Aside from barbecue, the food scene runs the gamut from chicken trailers to tweezer cuisine and approaches each style with a scrappy nature that you don't see in more established food cities.
+Beer fans will find a six-pack of fantastic breweries worth visiting, the cocktail scene is on the serious come-up, there's no better place for bar-crawling outside of New Orleans or Memphis, and you can (and will) two-step with either a 75-year-old cowboy or a 25-year-old bearded dreamboat.
+In terms of non-gluttonous options, you'll find solid historical stops to fill in the daytime hours (the state capitol building and LBJ Museum), plus a slew of quirky small businesses and beloved local oddities that are still doing their best to keep Austin weird.
+Otherwise, your time here should probably be spent submerged in Austin's antidote to triple-digit summer heat, Barton Springs, or one of our many other blissful swimming holes. -- Dan Gentile, Thrillist contributor

 Don't leave without: Wandering up one of the many random staircases that help you climb SF’s famous, tiring-as-hell hills.
 The Lyon steps in Cow Hollow, for example, put you right into the Presidio, and give you an Instagram-worthy view of the Golden Gate, Alcatraz, and the Bay.
 And the ones on 16th Ave are worth checking out too.